nielsschroyen/JSONFileStore/README.md

 =============

 Simple JSONFileStore using JSON.NET.
-Lets you persist simple object  to a textfile.
+Lets you persist a simple object to a textfile.
 Usefull for simple config files.

 Features